ege2097yilmaz/Carla-simulator-projects/README.md

 - **scripts**: A collection of control algorithms and utility scripts.
 Notable algorithms include:
   - **PID Controller**: A classical control algorithm for managing vehicle dynamics.
   - **MPC Controller**: A Model Predictive Controller for optimizing vehicle performance over a prediction horizon.
+  - **Cruise control**: A controller to follow lead car in simulation.

 ## Installation